 Here, I’ll first talk about some of our settlements where a drunk driver caused our clients’ injury in Florida.
+You’ll get to see real settlement amounts for drunk driving accident cases.

 After talking about these settlements, I give some important information about how the settlement value of a claimant’s case is affected if the careless driver was drunk.